 This town is one of the bigger ones on this stretch of the highway.
 I did not stop here other than to kayak, but it is a good place for lunch if you are hungry.
 Read all about my fantastic time kayaking on the Russian River in Jenner here.

 If you want to have lunch, you can stop at Cafe Aquatica.
-They have a bunch of great sandwich options, and you can sit on the porch and overlook the water while you eat.
+They have many great sandwich options, and you can sit on the porch and overlook the water while you eat.

-If you have time during your drive, you can head inland 15 miles (about 30 minutes) and visit the Armstrong Redwoods State Natural Reserve.
-This is a great place to see redwoods, but if you are continuing to Redwoods National Park after PCH, then you can skip it.
+During your drive, you can head inland 15 miles (about 30 minutes) and visit the Armstrong Redwoods State Natural Reserve if you have time.
+This park is a great place to see redwoods, but if you plan to continue to Redwoods National Park after PCH, you can skip it.

 Salt Point State Park (Bluffs Trail, Sentinel Rock, and Fish Cove) (30 minutes)